 Dutch art inspired gifts

 For my art lovers, there’s so many lovely Dutch souvenirs that you can pick up at the Rijksmuseum, Mauritshuis, or the Van Gogh museum.
 However, you’ll save a lot if you buy them online.
-I ended up buying my mom a beautiful Van Gogh-inspired eyeglass case as a gift and it’s been a great gift as it reminds her of me whenever she puts her eyeglasses away.
+I ended up buying my mom a beautiful Van Gogh-inspired eyeglass case as a gift.
+It reminds her of me whenever she puts her eyeglasses away.

 A Dutch bike and/or bike related accessories

 The souvenir that I recommend is a bike lock.
 If you’re looking for a solid lock, I recommend buying a bike lock from a brand called VIRO.
 It’s an Italian brand that makes a fantastic bike lock that stands up well to the bike thieves.
 Expect to pay at least 40 euros for your lock at a bike shop, but the security difference compared to a U-lock is immense.

 Surprise yourself at the flea market (IJhallen in Amsterdam)

 There’s nothing like buying a unique souvenir that nobody else has.
 If you’re a vintage lover, I recommend shopping the flea markets in the Netherlands for something unique.
-We have seen some pretty weird stuff at Amsterdam’s main flea market although this stuffed grouse was the weirdest thing I’ve seen in awhile.
+We have seen some pretty weird stuff at Amsterdam’s main flea market (IJhallen) although a stuffed grouse was the weirdest thing I’ve seen in awhile.